Fully vaccinated people can go without masks outdoors except in crowded settings, CDC says

 But “taking steps toward relaxing certain measures for vaccinated people may help improve coronavirus vaccine acceptance and uptake,” the guidance states.
 “Therefore, there are several activities that fully vaccinated people can resume now, at low risk to themselves, while being mindful of the potential risk of transmitting the disease to others.”

-Last month, the CDC told pandemic-weary Americans who were fully vaccinated that they could gather indoors with other fully vaccinated people without wearing masks, and could visit indoors with unvaccinated people under some conditions.
+Asked how she would describe the nation’s situation now compared to last month when she spoke of a feeling of “impending doom” as infections mounted, Walensky said that if the United States follows measures taken by other countries where “vaccinations continue to soar and the cases plummet, that we should be in good shape.”

+In addressing states that have outdoor mask requirements, Walensky said it is no longer necessary for fully vaccinated people to wear masks unless they are in crowded outdoor venues, such as stadiums and concerts, where it is hard to know who is vaccinated and who is not.

-The guidance released Tuesday includes a color-coded chart that shows activities that fully vaccinated and unvaccinated people can do indoors and outdoors, and which ones can be done without masks.
+Tuesday’s guidance includes a color-coded chart that shows activities that fully vaccinated and unvaccinated people can do indoors and outdoors, and which ones can be done without masks.
 The safest activities, highlighted in green, are outdoors in small gatherings.
 Activities with the greatest risk are indoor settings that involve behaviors such as singing, shouting, heavy breathing, inability to wear a mask or inability to maintain physical distancing, such as indoor high-intensity exercise class.

-The agency also provided additional clarifications and new guidance for fully vaccinated people in relation to working, quarantining and testing.
-Fully vaccinated workers no longer need to isolate after an exposure, as long as they do not have symptoms.
-Fully vaccinated residents of congregate settings outside health care no longer need to quarantine after a known exposure.
-And fully vaccinated people without symptoms or exposure may be exempted from routine screening tests — a change of enormous significance for schools trying to plan for summer school and fall reopenings.

 The nearly 96 million Americans who are fully vaccinated can now forgo masks for many outdoor activities, including: